manvendra24bsa10284-ai/The-Open-Source-Audit/README.md

 This capstone project for the Open Source Software (OSS NGMC) course at VIT provides a comprehensive audit of the Linux Kernel alongside practical command-line implementations.

 **Key Components:**
-* **Structured Audit:** An in-depth analysis of the Linux Kernel's origins, GPL v2 licensing, ethical foundations, technical footprint, and its broader role in the FOSS ecosystem.
+* **Structured Audit:** An in-depth analysis of the Linux Kernel's origins, GPL v2 licensing, ethical foundations, and its role in the FOSS ecosystem.
-* **Bash Scripting Portfolio:** Five custom shell scripts demonstrating core Linux command-line proficiencies, including variables, control structures (loops/conditionals), file manipulation, and user input handling.
+* **Bash Scripting Portfolio:** Five custom shell scripts demonstrating core Linux command-line proficiencies.

 ---